 Our Congregation, the Sisters of the Holy Family of Nazareth was founded in Rome, Italy in 1875 by Frances Siedliska, a Polish noblewoman.
 In religious life, Frances was known as Mother Mary of Jesus the Good Shepherd.
 In 1873, Frances had received the blessing of Pope Pius IX on her request to organize a new religious institute modeled on the life of the holy Family of Nazareth.
 Following the broad ecumenical vision of the foundress, our Congregation was international since its conception.
 Women of various nationalities have always been welcome.
 From Rome, the Congregation spread quickly throughout the world.
-Today, Sisters of the Holy Family of Nazareth continue a rich tradition of ministry to families in Australia, Belarus, England, France, Ghana, Italy, Israel, Kazakhstan, Philippines, Poland, Russia, Ukraine, and the United States of America.
+Today, Sisters of the Holy Family of Nazareth continue a rich tradition of ministry to families in Australia, Belarus, England, France, Ghana, Italy, Israel, Kazakhstan, Philippines, Poland, Russia, Spain, Ukraine, and the United States of America.